May 19, 2021 0 Comment

 For example, employees in customer-facing jobs like customer service should be rewarded and recognized for going the extra mile to solve customers’ problems.

-Whereas, employees who work in software development should be recognized for solving technical problems quickly, and for creating positive impact on the project delivery.
+Whereas, employees who work in software development should be recognized for solving technical problems quickly, and for creating a positive impact on the project delivery.

 Similarly, employees with lower compensation levels might be more motivated by monetary awards, as compared to pure non-monetary awards.

-A successful employee reward and recognition program should be integrated with the organization values and culture.
-The program should recognize behaviors that the organization wants to promote, those that are in alignment with their core values.
+A successful employee reward and recognition program should be integrated with the organization’s values and culture.

 For example, if the organization’s core values include collaboration, then the recognition program should include team awards or awards that have teamwork as the key criteria.